 Lemons boast a high quantity of vitamin C and fiber.
 They reduce your risk of kidney stones, cancer, and heart disease too.

-Buy lemons from your local market or citrus grove online, cut them up and freeze them.
+Buy lemons from your local market or citrus grove, cut them up and freeze them.
 Then, every morning why not add a couple of slices of lemon and honey to a mug of boiling water for a refreshing, healthy pick-me-up?

 Humans only discovered this delicious fruit in the last three centuries.
 It may take some getting used to but boasts citrus fruit health benefits such as boosting your immune system and aiding weight loss.